kaintels/kaintels.github.io/_pages/about.md

 Academic activity

-- The Institute of Electronics and Information Engineers
+- Member, The Institute of Electronics and Information Engineers